At the labour ward

 If it is your first baby, you and your partner will also have the possibility to stay in our Barselsgang on the ground floor, if you wish to.

 Before you leave the labour ward, we will inform you and your partner on things to be aware of regarding you and the baby, during the first days, and how to contact us.
-Also you can prepare by this

 The day after the delivery a midwife will call you at home.
 Here she will ensure the general wellbeing of you all, and make sure that the baby is feeding well.
 Also you can ask her any questions you might have.